 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Water and Environment

 Widespread poverty and rapid population growth are increasing the pressure on natural resources in Yemen.
-Long-term degradation of livelihoods is accelerating, especially among the rural population.
-Although several important biodiversity strategies and programmes have been developed with international support, implementation is still in the early stages.
-To date, there are only few examples of positive economic development through biodiversity conservation.
+In addition, the ongoing war and political unrest are accelerating the long-term loss of livelihoods, particularly for the rural population.
+Although several important biodiversity strategies, policies and programmes have been developed with international support, implementation is still in the very early stages.
+Moreover few good examples exists to demonstrate the importance of sustainable use of biodiversity for economic development.

 The local population (women and men) benefits from sustainable management of natural resources, and from a number of livelihood projects.